crystallabs/crysterm/USAGE.md

 `Underline` (aliases `Underscore`, `HLine`, `HBar`), or `Line` (aliases `VLine`, `VBar`).
 The shape names/aliases are defined in the `Tput` library.

-The main operations, all on `Screen`:
+The main operations, all on `Window`:

 - `cursor_shape(shape = Tput::CursorShape::Block, blink = false)` — set the shape
   and whether it blinks.